Teenage Mutant Ninja Turtles II: The Secret of the Ooze: The Original Motion Picture Soundtrack

-Teenage Mutant Ninja Turtles II: The Secret of the Ooze: The Original Motion Picture Soundtrack is the licensed soundtrack to the 1991 New Line Cinema film Teenage Mutant Ninja Turtles II: The Secret of the Ooze.
-It was released by SBK Records on March 26, 1991.

-The atmosphere of this collection is much more kid friendly than the previous album.
-Songs like "This World" and "Back to School" feature various virtuous themes in their lyrics such as world peace, staying in school, and environmentalism.
-The most recognizable song in this collection is Vanilla Ice's song "Ninja Rap", which he performed in the film.
+Teenage Mutant Ninja Turtles II: The Secret of the Ooze: The Original Motion Picture Soundtrack is the soundtrack to the 1991 New Line Cinema film Teenage Mutant Ninja Turtles II: The Secret of the Ooze.
+Released by SBK Records on March 26, 1991, It features the song "Ninja Rap" by Vanilla Ice, who made a cameo appearance in the film.
+Songs like "This World" by Magnificent VII and "Back to School" by Fifth Platoon feature various virtuous themes in their lyrics such as world peace, staying in school, and environmentalism.

 Reception

 In 1991, Select gave the album a rating of one out of five, stating the album "is despicable.
 Every kind of dance music has been drugged and sodomised into submission until it becomes anodyne and trite enough to accompany the weakest of children's parties."